cracyc/msdos-player/mame/emu/cpu/i386/readme_msdos_player.txt

 cycle_table_rm/pm are changed from dynamic array to static array.

+Modified to raise INT 06h (illegal opcode) after all params are fetched.
+This is to get the EIP of the next opcode as correct as possible.

 Mr.Jason Hood fixed to use unaligned reads/writes only when necessary for a minor speed improvement.